With God Daily | SkyeJethani.com

-SUMMARY: If you are wondering what it means to be involved with politics and a Christian then this is the book for you.
+SUMMARY: If you are wondering what it means to be involved in politics and a Christian then this is the book for you.
 If you are wondering how to partner with a non-Christian organization then this is the book for you.
 If you are wondering how to effectively communicate, then this is the book for you.

 The Holy Post | Weekly | 1h

-SUMMARY: Phil Vischer (creator of Veggie Tales, author), Skye Jethani (author, pastor) and Christian Taylor (filmmaker) have a round table discussion about several headlines from the past week and how they relate to a Christian world view.
+SUMMARY: Phil Vischer (creator of Veggie Tales, author), Skye Jethani (author, pastor) and Christian Taylor (filmmaker) have a round table discussion about several headlines from the past week and how they relate to a Christian worldview.

 The second half of the show consists of Jethani or Vischer interviewing a guest author, speaker, pastor, theologian, professor, etc.

-WHY WE LIKE IT: The three are very comfortable talking with each other and are only getting better at their craft.
+WHY WE LIKE IT: The three hosts are very comfortable talking with each other and are only getting better at their craft.
 Vischer and Jethani can get goofy at times, which is part of the charm, but Taylor does an expert job of reeling them in.
 She also does a great job of asking the questions that most of us would like to ask.

-After listening to an episode we are almost always challenged in our walk with God
+After listening to an episode we are almost always challenged in our walk with God.

 Church Politics Podcast | Weekly | 45m